 I took Boxycharm from $0 in ad spend to over $300k/month in under 6 months with some great creative and strong optimization strategies.
 It was a good run.

-Ben Kazinik is a digital marketing expert with 7+ years of experience in ecommerce, email marketing, and content strategy.
-He’s worked for several really cool companies - Brightech, eClincher (the social media tool), and 1World (which is a leader in the online publishing industry).
-He loves to meet new marketers, see where he could help, and read marketing books in his spare time.
+Ben Kazinik is a marketing expert with 7+ years of experience in ecommerce, email marketing, customer experience and content strategy.
+He’s worked for several really cool companies - Brightech, eClincher (the social media tool), and 1World.
+He loves to meet marketers, see where he could help, and read marketing books in his spare time.

 I would say that an ecommerce brand should utilize multiple marketing channels and retarget the same audience using those channels.
 So if you are only sending emails and doing retargeting on Facebook, I would recommend to power up some Pinterest Ads, use Outbrain or Taboola to become visible on the Google Display Network, and send push notifications, chat messages on Messenger, and SMS.
 The more touchpoints you optimize in your customer’s journey the higher the chances that you close them.